gdennie/toml/toml.md

 odt6 = 1979-05-27 07:32-07:00
 ```

-Millisecond precision is required.
-Further precision of fractional seconds is
+Millisecond precision may be specified.
+Greater precision of fractional seconds is
 implementation-specific.
-If the value contains greater precision than the
+If the value specified is greater that the precision
-implementation can support, the additional precision must be truncated, not
+supported the additional precision must be truncated, not rounded.
-rounded.

 ## Local Date-Time

 If you omit the offset from an [RFC 3339](https://tools.ietf.org/html/rfc3339)
 formatted date-time, it will represent the given date-time without any relation
-to an offset or timezone.
+to a timezone.
 It cannot be converted to an instant in time without
 additional information.
 Conversion to an instant, if required, is
 implementation-specific.